Hamas drifts into Gaza fight it doesn't know how to finish

 BLEAK BARGAIN

-Securing a truce, however, is not simple when a determined military showing is considered a matter of pride and honor.
+Securing a truce, however, is not simple when a determined military showing is considered a matter of pride and honour.

 Hamas chief Meshaal expressed glee at the group's ability to lob its long-range rockets at Israel's commercial capital Tel Aviv and for unprecedented distances deep into its north.